mantidproject/mantid/docs/source/algorithms/FilterEvents-v1.rst

 Workspace containing splitters
 ==============================

-*FilterEvents* accepts three types of workspace that contains event splitters.
+This algorithm accepts three types of workspace that contains event splitters.
  - TableWorkspace: a general TableWorkspace with at three columns
  - MatrixWorkspace: a 1-spectrum MatrixWorkspace
  - SplittersWorkspace: an extended TableWorkspace with restrict definition on start and stop time.